 Mobile Workforce Solutions

 — It is common for healthcare workers to perform their duties at various sites during the day, as well as keep in contact with management while travelling from location to location.
 Mobile Workforce applications improve productivity by making it easier for supervisors and employees to complete a wide range of work related and administrative tasks from any location, at any time.
 Employees and supervisors can access the system through mobile devices they are already familiar with including iPhone, tablet,

 Android and more).
 The system provides the ability for employees to clock in or out, or on and off of specific jobs, from remote work sites, request holiday leave, and review their work information in real time.

 — Sick days in a medical or healthcare facility can generate widespread disruption.
 Covering for the shift requires bringing in other team members who had previously had the day off, or perhaps hiring temporary staff—which often means higher pay rates.
 Additionally, replacement employees often require specialized training to carry out the work that consumes time that could have been spent in more productive ways.

 The effective workforce management system can simplify the way your business handles absences, and yield better insights into absenteeism.
 A sophisticated software suite can also quickly determine the impact that employee absenteeism has on a facility’s bottom line.

-Employee Scheduling — Managing work schedules for employees in a cost effective and fully-compliant fashion can be a complicated and time consuming task in a medical or healthcare facility—especially if the facility operates a flexible working time policy.
+— Managing work schedules for employees or nurses in hospitals in a cost effective and fully-compliant fashion can be a complicated and time consuming task in a medical or healthcare facility—especially if the facility operates a flexible working time policy.

 central repository of employee data that keeps track of contract details, benefits, vacations, training, and qualifications.